VStev/ThesisDeploymentRepository/readme.md

-Python scripts to do content searching based on cosine similarity, and to access deployed ML model via Google AI Platform
+Python scripts to do text classification to 1 out of 5 possible categories.

-Dockerize and built into a flask app, working in Google Cloud Run
+contains flask file, python file and model file

+main.py used for routing, while search.py used for pre-processing, classification and dumping json response

+intended to be deplyed at Heroku with gunicorn dyno